mhaugrud/msumcspy/_sources/Selection/BooleanFunctions.rst

 More Unit Testing
 ^^^^^^^^^^^^^^^^^

-When we write unit tests, we should consider **output equivalence classes** that result in significantly different results.
+When we write unit tests, we should also consider **output equivalence classes** that result in significantly different results.

 The ``isDivisible`` function can return either ``True`` or ``False``.
 These two different outputs give us two equivalence classes.
 We then choose inputs that should give each of the different results. **It is important to have at least one test for each output equivalence class.**